vmendis/Node-JS-MySQL/README.md

 Add type module to the package.json

-Add "type": "module" in package.json file, because we will use the es6 import in this project.
+Add "type": "module", in package.json file, because we will use the es6 import in this project.
 Add this line after "main": "booksapp.js"